Fact or Myth: Does Soap Expire?

 It’s essential to understand that soap bars do not spoil in a way that makes them hazardous to your health, provided they are stored correctly.
 If kept in optimal conditions, away from excessive moisture, heat, and direct sunlight, a soap bar can remain effective for several months, even past its suggested shelf life.

-However, one should note that the scent may not stay as potent over time, potentially fading or even transforming into a different smell.
+However, it is worth noting that the scent may not remain as potent over time, potentially fading or even evolving into a different aroma.

 How To Ensure A Soap Lasts Longer?